konmik/solid/README.md

 ### Non-streaming usage

-All features in this library can be used without streams.
+All features in this library can be used without chaining operators.

 For example, you can merge two arrays and use them in one `for` statement using `Merge` class that is internally used to back `Stream.merge(...)` operator: